roots/bud/docs/extending-authoring.md

 }
 ```

-Options will be passed to `make` as a [`bud.container`](components-container.md), which is also reflected above.
+Options will be passed to `make` as a [`bud.container`](components-container.md).
 Note that `options` will also be passed to `when` (as the second param, since far more frequently it is some store value which will wind up controlling whether the function is disabled/enabled).
 This is also reflected above, but not really used by the `when` function.

 You can also define the plugin handlers outside of `register` or `boot` by simply exporting them.
 Below is the code used by the `mini-css-extract-plugin` used in Bud core: